+The course project will mainly test both Objective 1 in theoretical analysis and Objective 2 in applying numerical software to practical research questions.
 One project proposal (10%) is due in the middle of the semester.
 The last class will be a final presentation (20%) and the final report (20%) will be due one week after the last class.
 A list of suggested projects with references will be provided.
-All students are welcome to design a project based on existing research but need to distinguish the work within this course project.
+All students are welcome to design a project based on existing research projects in a research Lab but need to distinguish the work done within this course project from prior research results in a research Lab.
 All students will be graded in the same rubric, but undergraduate's course project grades will be curved as $New = 10\sqrt{Old}$.